ChrisDuffley/stationPlaylist/addonuserguide.md

 Yes.
 If SPL Controller command is not assigned or want to make sure there is a command associated with SPL Controller entry command, open input gestures (NVDA menu/Preferences/Input gestures), expand StationPlaylist category, look for SPL Controller, then press Alt+A to add a new command.
 Unless you want your command to work in specific layouts, select "all layouts" from the list of gesture availability choices, then select OK button.
 Then, while focused in Studio, open add-on settings (NVDA+Alt+0), go to "advanced" category, and check "Use SPl Controller to invoke SPL Assistant" checkbox (checked by default for new installations of 25.09/25.06.6-LTS or later) and press Enter (OK button).

+Q. Why are some SPL Assistant layer commands unavailable from Remote Studio?

+Remote Studio is a limited version of local Studio intended for remote live broadcasts.
+Remote Studio does not support the following local Studio features and thus the associated SPL Assistant layer commands are unavailable:

+* Library scan
+* Record to file
+* Encoders management (no SPL Assistant layer commands for encoders management)
+* Metadata streaming
+* Cart edit/insert mode from playlist viewer
+* Control keys toggle

 Q. How can I tell NVDA to use a different sound card from the card used for streaming radio shows?

 To change sound cards for NVDA, open NVDA menu, go to Preferences, Settings, then select audio settings category (you can also open this window directly by pressing Control+NVDA+U).
 Go to output device combo box, select the desired sound card for NVDA, then press ENTER.
 To switch back to the original sound card, repeat these steps, then choose the original sound card from output device combo box.